-PHA Information.
-PHA Name: Hous sing Opportun ities Commission РНА С ode: MD004 PHA Plan for Fiscal Yea The Five-Year Period of PHA Plan Submission T f the Plan (i.e. Submission A PHA must identify the and proposed PHA Plan a reasonably obtain addition submissions.
-At a minim specific location are available for al information are, PHAs must are strongly er on(s) where the proposed PHA Is a rinspection by the public.
-Add ton the PHA policies contained to post PHA Plans, including up accouraged to post complete PHA. n, PHAs must have the elements lister Plan, PHA Plan Elements, and all intitionally, the PHA must provide inform in the standard Annual Plan, but extended at the standard Annual Plan and the formation relevant to ormation on how the cluded from their str oject (AMP) and ma o the public heat public may reamlined ain office or cer PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below.)
-PHA Program(s) in the Program(s) not in the No. of Units in Each Program(s) No. of Units in n Each Progra PHA Consortia: (Chec PHA Code tting a Joint PHA Plan and com Program(s) in the Consortia plete table below.)
-Program(s) not in the Consortia No. of Units in n Each Progra HCV PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs Lead PHA: PHA Program(s) in the Program(s) not in the Participating PHAs Lead PHA: PHA Program(s) in the Program(s) not in the Participating PHAs Lead PHA: PHA Program(s) in the Program(s) not in the Participating PHAs Lead PHA: PHA Program(s) in the Program(s) not in the Participating PHAs Lead PHA: PHA Program(s) in the Program(s) not in the
+PHA Name: Hou sing Opportun nities Commission РНА С ode: MD004 PHA Plan for Fiscal Ye The Five-Year Period o PHA Plan Submission T f the Plan (i.e. Submission A PHA must identify the and proposed PHA Plan reasonably obtain additional submissions.
+At a minimum specific location are available for onal information num, PHAs must sare strongly en on(s) where the proposed PHA Is r inspection by the public.
+Add n on the PHA policies contained at post PHA Plans, including up incouraged to post complete PHA , PHAs must have the elements list lan, PHA Plan Elements, and all in tionally, the PHA must provide infoin the standard Annual Plan, but ex lates, at each Asset Management Properties on their official websites.
+F formation relevant to cormation on how the scluded from their st roject (AMP) and ma o the public public may reamlined ain office or ☐ PHA Consortia: (Che Participating PHAs PHA itting a Joint PHA Plan and com Program(s) in the Program(s) not in the No. of Units in ' No. of Units in Participating PHAs PHA Program(s) in the Program(s) not in the n Each Prog HCV Participating PHAs Lead PHA: PHA Program(s) in the Program(s) not in the Participating PHAs Lead PHA: PHA Program(s) in the Program(s) not in the